aws-samples/hello-go-cdk/README.md

 - [Build your Go image](https://docs.docker.com/language/golang/build-images/)
 - [AWS CDK Intro Workshop > Go Workshop](https://cdkworkshop.com/60-go.html)

+## Architectural Decisions

+This sample uses the CDK construct for an Amazon ECS [Application Load Balanced Fargate Service](https://pkg.go.dev/github.com/aws/aws-cdk-go/awscdk/v2/awsecspatterns#readme-application-load-balanced-services) with configuration to support high availability across multiple availability zones.
+This results in some resources that are "always on" and incurring costs.
+If the usage pattern of your architecture could benefit from scaling down to zero, consider [building Lambda functions with Go](https://docs.aws.amazon.com/lambda/latest/dg/lambda-golang.html) for a serverless solution.

+- From the [Amazon ECS Deployment types](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-types.html), this sample uses the integrated ECS rolling update instead of a Blue/Green deployment with AWS CodeDeploy.
+- The Application Load Balancer is configured for HTTP/1.1 as the [protocol version](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#target-group-protocol-version), but HTTP/2 or gRPC are available options.
+- HTTPS is terminated on the Application Load Balancer using certificates from [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/).
+For end-to-end encryption, a certificate would need to be installed on the container and the Go code updated.
+- This simple Go app doesn’t connect to AWS services nor have the [AWS SDK for Go](https://aws.amazon.com/sdk-for-go/) installed.
+To grant AWS IAM permissions to AWS services, update the [Amazon ECS task execution IAM role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_execution_IAM_role.html).

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.